-12 What measures are normally taken to mitigate typical tax risks in a real-estate-related business combination?
-How important are tax issues in evaluating structuring alternatives in the context of a real-estate-related business combination?
+14 What measures are normally taken to mitigate typical tax risks in a real estate business combination?

 As with any M&A transaction, before entering a definitive agreement acquirers generally engage in due diligence to obtain a better understanding of the corporate and tax structure of a target and any tax and other contingent exposures of the target.
-In public company transactions, due diligence is typically conducted prior to signing the purchase agreement.
+In public-company transactions, due diligence is typically conducted prior to signing the purchase agreement.
 After signing, very few matters rise to the level of allowing the acquirer to refuse to close based upon its findings.